cybergu0ck/s2n2s2/README.md

 ## Todo

+1. Figure out the mechanism for sending coms
+1. Add sim center number in the code
 1. Add exception handling and in the case of exception send fail log to admin number
-1. Add sim center number in the code
-1. Add whatsapp support
-1. Figure out the mechanism for sending coms
-1. Calculate the size of sd card needed based on log files generated or figure out a way to clean the log files.
-1. Add google forms integration.
-1. Organise the entire codebase
-1. Figure out mix up between phone and whatsapp number input with and without country code
+1. Figure out mix up between phone and whatsapp number input with and without country code (add function to utilslib)

 <br>
 <br>